MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 ## Do I need to store my key?
 An IT support person will let you know if you're required to upload a personal recovery key.
-You may receive a notification from the Company Portal apps for iOS/iPadOS or Android if that is how your organization's IT people communicates with you.
-You won't receive a notification from the Intune or Company Portal apps.
+You may receive a notification from the Company Portal apps for iOS/iPadOS or Android, if that's how your organization's IT department normally communicates with you.

 We only recommend uploading a recovery key if you fall into one of the following categories:
 * You encrypted your device before you enrolled it with your organization.
-* You encrypted your device manually through the System Preferences app.
+* You encrypted your device manually through macOS system preferences.

 Depending on your organization's policies, you might be blocked from accessing corporate resources on your device until you've uploaded your key.

 ## Upload personal recovery key
 Complete these steps to save the personal FileVault key for your encrypted Mac device.